directus/directus/docs/configuration/data-model.md

 ::: tip Translating Parent Fields

-If you want to make a parent field translatable, you can choose "Duplicate Field" from its context menu, move it to the translation collection, and then delete the parent field.
-However, be aware that this does **not** copy over any existing field data/values in the process.
+To make an existing parent field translatable, you can choose "Duplicate Field" from its context menu, move it to the translation collection, and then delete the parent field.
+However, be aware that this does **not** maintain any existing field values in the process.

 :::